 The Special Needs school is a residential school providing care, therapy and education for children with physical and intellectual disabilities and those with hearing impairments.
 Autism, cerebral palsy and congenital abnormalities due to poor maternal healthcare are the most common issues.

 As one of very few such schools dealing with special needs, it attracts children from a wide area, with the children boarding at the school so as to make access to the services possible.

 It shares the same site as a mainstream school which provides a degree of integration that is uncommon in Kenya.
 The provision of these services through a dedicated school is a success in its own right, as disabilities carry a stigma that often results in a child being kept at home throughout childhood, ignorant of how therapy and education can provide them with greater inclusion and an improved quality of life.

 Most of the children are from families with little money, yet they manage to pay a small fee to access this school.
 There are over 110 children, 11 teachers and 7 support staff.
-Until recently there were two physiotherapists based on site, with a reasonable level of equipment available.

 There are over 50 children with hearing impairments being taught the national curriculum and so there is more opportunity here to participate in education activities for those with experience or ambition in this field.